Help! I’m too young to be Perimenopausal!

 Remember, this is not your mother’s menopause; there are natural affordable solutions to help with all of its symptoms every step of the way from the first signs of perimenopause to way beyond menopause—it is simply a matter of discovering what works best for you.
 Achieving and maintaining balance in your life is key to coming out the other side thriving.

-A safe, simple and effective way to achieve relief from the symptoms right from the outset is with the LadyCare device, which is proven to help 71% of women restore balance to the autonomic nervous system (ANS*).
-LadyCare not only alleviates the physical, mental and emotional symptoms of all stages of the menopause without drugs, without hormones, and without any negative side effects; it also helps to improve your overall wellbeing.
+A safe, simple and effective way to help relief from the symptoms right from the outset is with the LadyCare device, which is reported to help 71% of women restore balance to the autonomic nervous system (ANS*).
+LadyCare not only helps the physical, mental and emotional symptoms of many stages of the menopause, without hormones, and without any negative side effects; it may also help to improve your overall wellbeing.

 Perimenopause is a precious time.
 What was once a taboo subject when our mothers went through “the change” is now seen as a transformational and liberating time, even a rite of passage for many women.
 Embracing it from the start and staying positive will help you emerge out the other side more self-confident, with a greater understanding of yourself and what’s really important to you.
 How do you want to set the stage to make the next chapter of your life as fulfilling, meaningful and joyful as it can be?

 * The ANS is responsible for controlling stress reactions such as sweating, body temperature, circulation, heart rate, and other bodily functions.
 For more information on how LadyCare works, and the role the ANS plays in perimenopause and menopause, click here.